liquidmetal-dev/flintlock/README.md

 | v0.1.0-alpha.7    | **Do not use**                   | **Not Supported** |
 | v0.1.0-alpha.8    | <= v0.25.2-macvtap               | **Not Supported** |

-> Note: Flintlock currently requires a custom build of Firecracker if you plan to use `macvtap` available [here][fc-fork].
+> NOTE: we no longer support using the Weaveworks fork (with macvtap) of Firecracker.
+If you want macvtap then please use Cloud Hypervisor as the vm provider.

 ## License